ISISComputingGroup/ibex_developers_manual/Other-Troubleshooting.md

 This can be a result of having an environment path for git that points to `git/bin`.
 If it is, then make will think you are on linux and then the build will fail.
 You must change this to be `git/cmd` to point at the Windows binaries.

 See also [Ticket 4201](https://github.com/ISISComputingGroup/IBEX/issues/4201) for a potential fix.

+# Beam Logger details not updating

+If PVs are visible in R3 then probably the gateway on the control service machine need to be updated.